LaisMassacesi/react-testing-library-trybe-project/README.md

 <h2>Trybe</h2>
 This repository contains one project developed during my journey at Trybe.

-_"Trybe is a future school to any person who want to improve life and build a success career in tecnology, where the person only pays when they get a good job."_
+_"Trybe is a future school to any person who want to improve life and build a success career in technology, where the person only pays when they get a good job."_

 <h2>React Testing Library Project</h2>
 In this project i developed tests to a React aplication already created and configured, using the <a href='https://jestjs.io/'>Jest</a> framework for tests in javascript and using the library <a href='https://testing-library.com/'>React Testing Library</a>.